-This topic describes how to install the OSS iOS SDK.
+This topic describes how to install the OSS SDK for iOS.

-In Xcode, drag the framework and drop it to your target area.
+In Xcode, drag the framework and drop it to your required section.
 In the dialog box that appears, select Copy items if needed.

 If your project uses Cocoapods to manage dependencies, add the following dependency to the Podfile.
 In this case, you do not need to import the OSS iOS SDK framework.